PUBLIC HEARING ON PESTICIDES ANNOUNCED!

 One of the positive outcomes of the pandemic has been an increase in our ability to participate in the democratic process: government meetings held online, accessible anywhere with decent internet (a trend we hope will become part of the “new normal!”).
 We have one such opportunity coming up in late 2021 (date/details to be confirmed): the biennial public hearing on pesticides regulation held by the Agriculture and Environment Committee of the Mass.
 State Legislature.

-Please plan to submit written comments by the end of the day of the hearing (date TBD!)
+Please plan to submit written comments by the December 17th.
 We encourage subject matter experts and grassroots advocates to sign up to deliver oral testimony at the hearing itself (details below).
 Click here to sign up for a special notice from NOFA/Mass when the full details are confirmed.

 “What is a public hearing?”